MSSA-AU/ClassInfo/PowerShellTraining/Labs/PowerShell-Lab-02.md

     ```
     </Strong></details>

-### Task 2: Create a folder on the server for the website files
+### Task 2: Create a folder and file on the server for the website files

 - On **LON-SVR1**, use PowerShell to create a folder named **London** under **C:\inetpub\wwwroot** for the website files.
     <details><summary>Click for hint</summary><Strong>